RAISE Cross-Cutting Initiatives

 An Alternative Education Models Pilot will include research into alternative models of education and a small scale pilot testing potential approaches.

-Scoil Spreaghta is an accredited Scheme to Introduce Irish language Learning across participating English-medium primary schools to promote both educational achievement and cultural enrichment.
+Scoil Spreagtha is an accredited Scheme to Introduce Irish language Learning across participating English-medium primary schools to promote both educational achievement and cultural enrichment.
 The scheme encourages schools to showcase and expand their use of Irish in everyday practice and celebrates those demonstrating a commitment to the language.